Code-Institute-Submissions/AdventureCall/testing/testing.md

 Bug: Restart message appeared on question 5 even when player has correct item

 debug: removed add states except for those required.
 Added extra steps so that next step gave restart option.

+Bug: Previous States showing when new game starts.

+debug: console logging 'items' in pickedAnswer function to find scope and resetting items to {}